US designates 4 Al-Qaeda, Taliban leaders as global terrorists - Jammu Kashmir Latest News | Tourism | Breaking News J&K

 “As a result of these actions, all property and interests in property of those designated yesterday that are subject to US jurisdiction are blocked, and all US persons are generally prohibited from engaging in any transactions with them,” Blinken said.

 The US Government remains committed to using its full set of counterterrorism tools to counter the threat posed by terrorist groups operating in Afghanistan, including al-Qaeda and the Taliban, Blinken added.
-(AGENCIES)
+(UNI)

 US designates 4 Al-Qaeda, Taliban leaders as global terrorists